Battle of Valparaíso: Aftermath

 By 20 June, Dixon received news of Hillyar's victory which passed over the Andes.
 Dixon confirmed the Treaty of Lircay.
 Briton, Tagus, and Cherub were ordered to remain in the South Pacific to watch the whaling fleet.
 News of the success reached London in August.

 Essex served in the Royal Navy as HMS Essex until 1837.
-Essex Junior was brought back by the United States for $25,000 after she encountered HMS Saturn on her return to the United States while carrying the prisoners.
+Essex Junior encountered HMS Saturn on her return to the United States while carrying the prisoners.
 While Saturn inspected Essex Junior, Porter escaped from the ship by boat.
 American coastal batteries were suspicious of the ship and opened fire.
 The United States believed Porter's explanation.
 Secretary Jones claimed that they had returned "in triumph though captives".
 He then decided that Saturn had violated the terms of Porter's parole and that Porter and his crew should be free to serve.
 Admiral Alexander Cochrane was furious, he intended on keeping Porter, a dangerous captain, as a prisoner.
 Because the case was never closed, Porter would be able to publish his version of his voyage to gain public support for his case.
 Porter was awarded the command of the new 44-gun frigate USS Columbia which would later be burnt by the British before she was completed.
 The war would end before Porter would get a chance to go to sea again.

 Porter declared himself a hero, repeating his claims of the battle.
 He claimed that he inflicted $2.5 million in damage and cost the British $6 million to counter his cruise, having to redeploy ships that could counter the United States.
 In fact, the returns were negligible as only one prize returned to the United States and by 1814, the British had over 100 frigates available as they were no longer fighting Napoleon.
 Hence the four that sailed to Valparaíso was of insignificant force.
 Nevertheless, Porter's cruise proved to be the most successful of any American frigate captain of the war.